Appdynamics/elasticsearch-monitoring-extension/README.md

 ##Use Case

 Elasticsearch is a distributed RESTful search server based on Lucene which provides a distributed multitenant-capable full text search engine.
-This extension collects cluster health metrics, nodes and indices stats from a Elasticsearch engine and presents them in AppDynamics Metric Browser.
+This extension collects cluster health metrics, nodes and indices stats from a Elasticsearch engine and presents them in AppDynamics Metric Browser

 ##Installation